FlexMeasures/flexmeasures/documentation/dev/setup-and-guidelines.rst

     $ make install
     $ cd ../

-Besides highs, the CBC solver is required as well:
+Besides highs, the CBC solver is required for tests as well:

 .. tabs::